HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Motivating Problems and Background

-This leads to the second interface: since new map information cannot be obtained from the robot's sensor to augment the codebook, the human may instead do this by providing labeled 2D free-form sketches, which each depict a spatially constrained region on a 2D map display (as in Fig. \ref{fig:marquee} with `Pond' and `Trees'.
-Building on \cite{burks2019collaborative}, the codebook is automatically augmented with the labels of new landmarks/references, so that the corresponding spatial sketch data can also be used to generate suitable soft data likelihood models for the linguistic statement interface (see Fig. \ref{fig:marquee}).
-However, unlike in \cite{burks2019collaborative}, human sketches here may also provide direct information about probabilistic state transition models, to constrain how the robot and target may traverse certain map areas.
+This leads to the second interface.
+In cases where the recognition of key environmental features are not readily captured by robotic perception, due to factors such as on-board compute constraints or limited training data, codebook augmentations can instead be obtained from a human providing labeled 2D free-form sketches, which each depict a spatially constrained region on a 2D map display (as in Fig. \ref{fig:marquee} with `Pond' and `Trees').
+Building on \cite{burks2019collaborative}, the codebook is automatically augmented with the labels of new landmarks, so that the corresponding spatial sketch data can also be used to generate suitable soft data likelihood models for the linguistic statement interface (see Fig. \ref{fig:marquee}).
+However, unlike in \cite{burks2019collaborative}, human sketches here may also provide direct information about probabilistic state transition models to constrain how the robot and target may traverse certain map areas.
 While similar 2D sketch interfaces have also been developed for robotics applications \cite{skubic2003sketch,boniardi2015robot,shah2012sketch,ahmed2015fully}, this work presents a novel use case in the context of multi-level data fusion for planning under uncertainty.